Tropical enumeration of curves in blowups of the projective plane: Reconstructing the absolute Gromov--Witten invariants from the relative invariants

 Each exploded manifold has a tropical part consisting of a union of polytopes.
-The tropical part of $\expl X'$ is the cone over $P$, the tropical part of $\expl D$ is the half line, and the tropical part of $\expl \pi'$ is the projection that we used to define our toric degeneration.
-The definition of a smooth family in \cite{iec} contains a condition of being surjective on integral vectors - this condition is satisfied due to our choice of the corners of $P$ having integer coordinates.
+The tropical part of $\expl X'$ is the cone over $P$, the tropical part of $\expl D$ is the half line, and the tropical part of $\expl \pi'$ is the projection defining our toric degeneration.
+The definition of a smooth family in \cite{iec} contains a condition of being surjective on integral vectors --- this condition is satisfied due to our choice of the corners of $P$ having integer coordinates.
 It is easy to choose a symplectic form taming the complex structure of $\expl X$ in the sense of \cite{cem}.
 After a choice of symplectic representation of our blowup, this gives a symplectic form on $\expl X'$ taming the complex structure.
-As the tropical part of $\expl X'$ may be embedded in a quadrant of $\mathbb R^{3}$, the results of \cite{cem} imply that Gromov compactness holds in our family $\expl \pi'$, and we may define Gromov-Witten invariants as in \cite{egw}, or using the Kuranishi structures constructed in \cite{evc}.
+As the tropical part of $\expl X'$ may be embedded in a quadrant of $\mathbb R^{3}$, the results of \cite{cem} imply that Gromov compactness holds in our family $\expl \pi'$, and we may define Gromov--Witten invariants as in \cite{evc,vfc}.

-Some fibers of $\expl \pi'$ are $\mathbb CP^{2}$ blown up at $n$ points, another fiber is an exploded manifold $\ex B$ that has tropical part $P$.
-We shall show how to calculate the Gromov-Witten invariants of $\ex B$.
-As the Gromov-Witten invariants of exploded manifolds do not change in connected families of exploded manifolds, the Gromov-Witten invariants of $\ex B$ correspond to the Gromov-Witten invariants of $\mathbb CP^{2}$ blown up at $n$ points.
+A general fiber of $\pi'$ is a $n$-fold blowup of $\mathbb CP^{2}$, and the same is true of the corresponding fiber of $\expl\pi'$.
+The fiber of $\expl \pi'$ over any point with tropical part $1\in [0,\infty)$ is an exploded manifold $\ex B$ with tropical part $\totb{\ex B}=P$.
+We shall show how to calculate the Gromov--Witten invariants of $\ex B$.
+As the Gromov--Witten invariants of exploded manifolds do not change in connected families of exploded manifolds, \cite{evc,vfc}, the Gromov--Witten invariants of $\ex B$ correspond to the Gromov--Witten invariants of $\mathbb CP^{2}$ blown up at $n$ points.

+As explained in \cite{gfgw}, Gromov--Witten invariants of $\ex B$ decompose into a sum of contributions from rigid tropical curves $\gamma$ in the tropical part $\totb{\ex B} $ of $\ex B$.
+In particular, we can decompose the Gromov--Witten potential from Definition \ref{Gndef} as

+where $n_\gamma$ is the virtual number of rigid curves in $\ex B$ with an isomorphism of their tropical part with $\gamma$, defined as in (\ref{ngammadef}), and the curves contributing to $n_\gamma$ have genus $g(\gamma)$ and represent homology class $\beta(\gamma)$.
+We will be able to compute $n_\gamma$ using Theorem \ref{simplified gluing}

+Figure \ref{tec2} shows $\totb{\ex B}$, and some tropical curves in $\totb{\ex B}$.
+The left and righthand curves both contribute $1$ to the Gromov--Witten count of curves and the middle picture does not contribute, because it is not rigid --- actually this middle tropical curve deforms to the lefthand tropical curve.